bkdazs/bkdazs.github.io/content/docs/_index.md

 # Welcome to Olox 🚀

-**Tech Meets Finance** — Your guide to the intersection of technology and finance.
+**The Developer's Guide to Wealth** — Your guide to the intersection of technology and finance.

 ---